Tony-Muriuki/Tony-Muriuki/README.md

 - **Performance optimization** for scalable applications
 - **Security best practices** to enhance application robustness
 - **Modern architectural patterns** for maintainable and efficient code
+- **Automated Testing with Jest & Cypress** to ensure high code quality

 ## 🤝 **Collaboration & Strategic Partnerships**
 I am passionate about **collaborating on high-impact projects** that push the boundaries of innovation, efficiency, and user experience.
 Whether you're looking for a **versatile, detail-oriented, and performance-driven** software engineer to **join your team, contribute to an open-source project, or consult on a tech initiative**, let’s connect and create something groundbreaking!